Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Students are assigned a PhD supervisor at the time of their acceptance into the program.
 The supervisor will be a faculty member of the Department of Sociology.
 An interim supervisor may sometimes be appointed by the chairperson of the Graduate Studies Committee until an appropriate supervisor is identified.
 In exceptional circumstances, a student may make a request to the Graduate Chair that they be assigned a different PhD supervisor.

-The PhD supervisor acts as the chair of the student’s Supervisory Committee, and serves as the student’s primary research and academic advisor through the entire program.
+The PhD supervisor acts as the chair of the student’s Supervisory Committee and serves as the student’s primary research and academic advisor through the entire program.

 Resources